AlexDralur/revblog/README.md

 ## **Overview**

 Revforum is an online forum made with Django framework.
 It allows people with their shared love for motorcycle to exchange options and experiences.
 On categories created by the admin, the users can create their own posts and comment on posts made by themselves or others.
-They can also like, favourite and report posts.
-When the post is reported, it is flagged for the admin to analyse.
+They can also like and favourite posts.

 ![Main screen screenshot]()